 Update, May 25, 2021 (07:45AM ET): Shortly after publishing this article, Nothing shared a link to register your interest for its community forums.
 You can find the form here.
 We also made minor corrections to clarify what is and isn’t visible to non-members.

 OnePlus co-founder Carl Pei has a new company with an interesting name: Nothing.
 Pei announced the brand a short time after he left OnePlus, and the company already has its first product in development, a set of true wireless earbuds known as Ear 1.
 Recently, though, the Nothing Community opened up, which will act as a private forum for fans to connect with Nothing staff.

-Old-school OnePlus fans will note that this strategy is not all that different from the early days of the OnePlus forums.
+New-school OnePlus fans will note that this strategy is not all that different from the early days of the OnePlus forums.
 In fact, Nothing is promising early access to its products for forum members — a move that carries faint echoes of OnePlus’ infamous invite system.
 However, Pei is hoping to take things even further than OnePlus by working on ways to incorporate Community members into even the highest levels of company leadership.

 Android Authority had the chance to sit down (virtually, of course) with Pei and discuss the new Nothing Community.
 We also discussed some background on Ear 1 development, Pei’s opinions on how the tech industry has become stagnant, and the surprising way that Pokémon fits into the Nothing brand.

 Although Nothing’s aptly named Community seems like a simple web forum, it’s actually a lot more than that.
 Pei’s vision is for the forum to act as a way for Nothing to get constant feedback.
 To keep things manageable, you’ll need to apply to earn one of the limited slots for posting privileges — and certain people will have first dibs on those slots (more on that in a bit).
 Anyone is able to view the forum, however, though certain areas will remain locked off to members only.